dfkki123508/LeadSorterModul/README.md

 Wrap this for PYTHON (re)tag original files and create hierarchily directory structure.

 ## Pipeline
-    1. convert input to wav (if necessary) - ffmpeg
+    1. convert input to wav - ffmpeg
     2. lookup-request via gnsdk
     3. return result or raise error
         3.1 Perform multiple requests?
+    4. use returned information for retagging
+    5. sort track into dir tree (Artist --> Album --> Title)

 ## TODO
-- update README.md
+- add INSTALL, TERMINAL, EXAMPLE to README.md
 - wrap it for python (done)
-- create directory tree structure
-- implement delete .wav files
-- implement is tagged
+- implement is tagged (done)
-- implement retag (e.g. eyeD3)
+- implement retag with taglib (done)
-- implement directory structure
+- implement directory structure (done)

 ## INSTALL (to be updated)
 Set in the CMakeLists.txt to your GNSDK home